Malien/issue-viewer/steps-taken.md

 - Virtualize issue and discussion lists
 - Make a page more lively with subtle reveal animations / page transitions
-- Cover a couple of interactions with UI tests
 - Add ability to interact with the page.
 Make so that the app can not just read, but also write data.
 Although this was not required, but this would've been a logical next step in order to asses candidate's ability to work with mutations and optimistic updates.